-Acute Inflammation: is a good thing.
-It is the body’s response in the healing of wounds and defending against bacteria and virus.
+Inflammation: Acute Inflammation is a good thing.
+It is the body’s response in the healing of wounds and defending against bacteria and viruses.

-Chronic Inflammation: is not good.
+Chronic Inflammation is a not a good thing.
 The body’s immune response is in constant defense mode.
-This is brought on by lifestyle, environment, and myriad auto immune conditions.
-Taking a proactive stance, quitting smoking, loosing weight, exercise, eating a healthy well-balanced diet are a few practical considerations in combating chronic inflammation.
+This is brought on by lifestyle, environment, and a myriad of auto immune conditions.
+Taking a proactive stance, quitting smoking, losing weight, exercise, and eating a healthy well-balanced diet are a few practical considerations in combating chronic inflammation.

-Foods: including healthy fats, nuts seeds, oils, fresh fruits and vegetables, turmeric, ginger, garlic, whole grains, bee pollen are some foods thought to contain anti inflammatory properties.
+Foods, including healthy fats, nuts, seeds, oils, fresh fruits and vegetables, turmeric, ginger, garlic, whole grains, and bee pollen are thought to contain anti-inflammatory properties.

 Gluten: A form of protein found in some grains.

-Celiac Disease (gluten sensitivity): A digestive and autoimmune disorder in which the immune system forms antibodies to gluten, which in turn attack the intestinal lining.
+Celiac Disease (gluten sensitivity: A digestive and autoimmune disorder in which the immune system forms antibodies into gluten, which in turn attack the intestinal lining.
 When gluten is ingested, fat, calcium, and iron struggle to be absorbed.